Masters Snooker 2024: How to watch, is it on the BBC, prize money, latest odds

 Last year, in an entertaining and close battle, Judd Trump edged out Mark Williams by 10 frames to 8 to land his second Masters title – following his triumph in 2019.

-He's one of the favourites to take the title again and will start his defence against Kyren Wilson on Tuesday, January 9.
+He's still one of the favourites to take the title again and has already progressed to the quarter finals stage.

 Here's everything you need to know about the tournament.